It’s safe to say that, whilst living miles apart, TeamEV is seeing a host of lockdown trends emerging and its inspiring us to share useful PR advice.

 I’ve talked about how this might just be a “reset” for us all; of course, not overlooking the loss and devastation that this virus has, and will continue to, cause but trying to find some hope about what the future might hold.
 We’ll hopefully see people valuing their communities more, making time for family and friends, an increase in flexible working, and an environmental consciousness worldwide; so where are the opportunities for brands and businesses to tap into this change?
-I look at five trends that I anticipate will alter the way we communicate post Covid-19.
+Giving you more useful PR advice, I look at five trends that I anticipate will alter the way we communicate post Covid-19.

 Becoming a more digital-first economy